 Acne is a teenage nightmare – although it happens to older people as well.
 Such occurs when hair follicles are blocked with substances such as oil and dead skin cells.
 The result?
 Red (if not pus-filled) bumps that are NOT sights for sore eyes.

-Numerous factors bring about acne growth on your face, shoulders, chest, or back; unfortunately, no one treatment can heal it right away.
+Numerous factors bring about acne growth on your face, shoulders, chest, or back; unfortunately, no one remedy can heal it right away.
 Benzoyl peroxide and Salicylic acid are the usual go-to’s, but if you want to veer away from chemical fixes, then Lactobacillus paracasei is the perfect probiotic for you.

 A study has shown that this strain of bacteria can suppress substance P, which is responsible for sebum production and subsequent acne inflammation.